WHAT IS A HABITAT FOR HUMANITY RESTORE?

 BOARD OF DIRECTORS

-CHRISTINE WELLINGTON Vice President
+CHRISTINE WELLINGTON President

 JOYCE HOLLAND Treasurer

-PAUL J. LEYDEN Secretary
+PAUL J. LEYDEN Vice President

 MEG ROTONDO